golosina/framework/docs/getting-started.md

 ?> If you don't have the `golosina` file in your folder please run `go build -o golosina`.

 That's it.
-You should be able to go to `localhost:8000/test` and see something.
+You should be able to go to `localhost:8000` and see the homepage.

 ## Directory Structure